ISAE 3402 Workbook

 The alternative is more expensive than you think.

-Your buyer's internal calculation isn't €249 versus a free template.
-It's €249 versus the cost of building this themselves — or the cost of a finding.
+The real comparison isn't €249 versus a free template.
+It's €249 versus the cost of building this yourself, or the cost of a finding.

 €4,000